 Preparation for Work and Master’s Degree

 ES students concentrate on engineering basics and their permanently valid physical and mathematical laws and methods.
-They will thus become aware of connections between electrical engineering, process engineering, computer science, mechanical engineering and civil engineering.
-By means of this cross-disciplinary knowledge they are able them to develop solutions to interdisciplinary problems.
-This basic interdisciplinary knowledge enables ES students to work their way into new areas fast, to mediate between engineering disciplines, and to keep pace with a constantly changing working environment.
+They will thus become aware of connections between electrical engineering, process engineering, computer science, mechanical engineering, and civil engineering.
+By means of this cross-disciplinary knowledge, they are able to develop solutions to interdisciplinary problems.
+This basic interdisciplinary knowledge enables ES students to work their way into new areas fast, mediate between engineering disciplines, and keep pace with a constantly changing working environment.
 Their subsequent career options are correspondingly wide-ranging.

 Why Studying in Hamburg?

-Hamburg is the second largest city in Germany with 1.8 million inhabitants.
+Hamburg is the second-largest city in Germany with 1.8 million inhabitants.
 Hamburg is one of the most dynamic regions in Europe with the best growth prospects.
 It is a vibrant metropolis with a high quality of life.
-Hamburg has more than 40 theatres, 60 museums and 100 music venues and clubs.
+Hamburg has more than 40 theatres, 60 museums, and 100 music venues and clubs.
 Economically and culturally, Hamburg is also the center of Northern Germany.
 We have many famous places to visit such as the popular Elbphilharmonie, the Speicherstadt, or many international musicals e.g. The Lion King.
 Besides, Hamburg is known for its exciting nightlife scene.
-Bar and clubs are almost clumped on the Reeperbahn and Sternschanze, where one can enjoy the night have a direct metro link form TUHH campus.
+Bar and clubs are almost clumped on the Reeperbahn and Sternschanze, where one can enjoy the night and have a direct metro link from the TUHH campus.